 Departure luggage drop counters

 While departing, the check-in counters are in the same large hall area which is common with the arriving passengers where there are duty free shops.
-It is however in the other end of the hall (left side).
+Departure area is however in the other end of the hall (left side).
 There are several duty free stores here selling cosmetic items, perfumes, clothes, souvenir & gifts, accessories and also liquor & tobacco.
 This is your chance to pick up duty free items from Langkawi in case you missed out in shopping during your stay at the island.

 In general the prices here are far cheaper than in Kuala Lumkpur International Airport.
 So if you are going back via KL and plan to do some duty free shopping there, do first take a look at the items at Langkawi airport.
 I bought three packs of chocolates at Langkawi departure lounge and later checked at Kuala Lumpur airport which offered only two packs for the same price.

-Once you complete the security check in, then you will get into the departure lounge which is meant exclusively for the departing passengers.
+Once you complete the security check in, you will get into the secured departure lounge which is meant exclusively for the departing passengers.
 There are rows of chairs facing the runway and you will see many flights taking off or landing.